EENI Global Business School.

 Buddhism: Ethics and Business

-Learning materials in Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish Civilización Budista Study, Course Master Doctorate in International Business in French Civilization Bouddhiste Masters Foreign Trade in Portuguese Civilização Budista.
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Civilización Budista Study Doctorate in International Business in French Civilization Bouddhiste Masters Foreign Trade in Portuguese Civilização Budista.

-3. Download the syllabus of the module: “Buddhist Economic Area” (PDF).
+3. Download the syllabus: “Buddhist Economic Area” (PDF)

-The Subject “Buddhist Economic Area” belongs to the following Online Higher Educational Programs taught by EENI Global Business School:
+The Subject “Buddhist Economic Area” belongs to the following Online Programs taught by EENI Global Business School:

 Course: Buddhism, Ethics and Business.